Berat Vs Gjirokaster: Which Albanian UNESCO City Is Better Today

 • Limited tourist infrastructure: While Gjirokaster is well-equipped to accommodate visitors, it may offer a more authentic, off-the-beaten-path experience than more mainstream tourist destinations.

-• Hilly terrain: Gjirokaster is known for its sloping streets and hilly landscapes, so visitors should be prepared for the possibility of strenuous walking or navigating steep stairs.
+• Hilly terrain: Gjirokaster is known for its hilly landscape, so visitors should be prepared for the possibility of strenuous walking or navigating steep stairs.

 How To Get To Gjirokaster